Azure/iot-plugandplay-models-tools/clients/dotnet/readme.md

 ### Resolve while parsing

-The parser call a `DtmiResolver` callback when it finds an unknown `@Id`.
+The parser calls a `DtmiResolver` callback when it finds an unknown `@Id`.
 To configure the callback to be used from the parser, you can use the sister package
 `Azure.Iot.ModelsRepository.Extensions`:

 ```csharp